mrigeshcmu/learning-cluster/README.md

 7. Encrypt your home directory?
 Select `No`
 8. Partition method: `Guided - use entire disk` if there is such a choice.
 If there is multiple partition selections, just take the default one.
 9. Write changes to disks?
 Select `Yes`
 10. Network configuration.
-Choose `eth1` as the primary network when configuring `losalamos` and `eth0` (OR `eth1`, depending on where you physically connect the cable) when you configure `alpha`, `beta` and `gamma`.
+Choose `eth1` as the primary network when configuring `losalamos` and `eth0` when you configure `alpha`, `beta` and `gamma`.
+Make sure that the ethernet cables on the 3 lower servers connect the router to `eth0`.
 Also, in case of `alpha`, `beta` and `gamma`, the network configuration will fail.
-Select `Do not configure network`.
+Select *Do not configure network* and continue.
-11. HTTP proxy information? `Continue` with blank
+11. HTTP proxy information? *Continue* with blank
-12. How do you want to manage upgrades on this system? `Install security updates automatically`
+12. How do you want to manage upgrades on this system? *Install security updates automatically*
-13. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have selected the service.
-Then select `Continue`.
+13. Choose software to install: Press space on *OpenSSH server* and there is a `*` ensures that you have selected the service.
+Then select *Continue*.
 14. Install the GRUB boot loader to the master boot record?
 Choose `YES`.
 TODO: Describe
 15. Before finishing installation, choose `Yes` for `Set clock to UTC` option.
 TODO: Why?
 16. Unmount partitions that are in use? `YES`